 Other investments consist primarily of direct investments in limited partnerships and limited liability companies, certain equity investments for which a measurement alternative has been elected, investments of consolidated investment companies, derivatives (see discussion on derivative instruments below), securities purchased under agreement to resell, short-term investments, real estate, and loans of certain consolidated VIEs.

 Investments in limited partnerships and limited liability companies that maintain separate investor capital accounts for their investors are accounted for using the equity method of accounting unless consolidation is required.
 Investments in limited partnerships and limited liability companies that do not maintain separate investor capital accounts for their investors are accounted for either at fair value or under a measurement alternative if certain criteria are met or equity method accounting if the Company is deemed to have significant influence over the investee unless consolidation is required.
-The financial statements of equity method investee's are usually not received sufficiently timely for the Company to apply the equity method at each reporting period.
+The financial statements of equity method investees are usually not received in time for the Company to apply the equity method at each reporting period.
 Therefore, these investments have been recorded on a one to three-month lag.
+In many cases, limited partnerships and limited liability companies in which the Company invests qualify as investment companies and apply specialized accounting practices.
+The Company retains this specialized accounting practice in consolidation and for the equity method.
+For limited partnerships accounted for under the equity method, unrealized gains and losses are recorded in Net investment income.
+For consolidated limited partnerships, the underlying investments, which may consist of various classes of assets, are aggregated and stated at fair value in Other investments.

 Certain unaffiliated equity investments that meet certain criteria are reported using a measurement alternative allowed under authoritative guidance.
 These are investments in corporations or limited partnerships and limited liability companies that do not maintain separate investor capital accounts and for which the Company does not have the ability to exercise significant influence.
-Under the measurement alternative, these investments are reported at cost less impairment, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
+Under the measurement alternative, these investments are reported at cost less allowance, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 These securities are reviewed for impairment by performing a qualitative credit assessment of the investment.
 If the qualitative assessment indicates that the investment is impaired, fair value is calculated and an impairment loss is recognized in Net investment gains (losses) for the difference between fair value and carrying value of the investment.